Lake-Sunapee-Protective-Association/Davis-Weather-Stations/README.md

 All data are downloaded in 3-month chunks and processed/cleaned at least 1x per year.
 Data are prepped for submission once per year.

-All data created with these scritps are archived at EDI.
+All data created with these scritps are archived at EDI (https://portal.edirepository.org/nis/mapbrowse?packageid=edi.736.2).
 Please review the metadata at EDI for data caveats, notes, and code definitions.

 All questions about these scripts and data should be directed to B Steele (steeleb@caryinstitute.org) and Kathie Weathers (weathersk@caryinstitute.org).